faskai/amethyst/README.md

 At Amazon I've been in "workflow hell" where you stare down 1000s of "stuck" workflows with complicated branchings that are so big that they don't fit your GUI editor.
 You can't refactor them or test them.
 A small change can cause even worse downstream issues which you may find out weeks later. 🤮

-We prefer composition over workflows.
-Primitive building `blocks` are much easier to test, maintain and scale.
-They can be used to compose composite `blocks` – i.e., applications – which are also easy to test, maintain and scale. *`blocks` all the way down!*

-Composition uses abstractions.
+Instead of workflows, with Amethyst you build teams of agents, and you instruct them in plain English like you'd talk to your human assistant or employees.
+Using them as abstractions, you can *compose* software applications and hierarchies of agents for high-level tasks, without being bogged down by low-level details.
 Good abstractions help us build complexity without making things complicated.

-Amethyst is the better solution for agent development.
-Its language is literally plain English, is composable like Ruby and Python (without workflows), and does powerful stuff under the hood without extra code, such as:
+Amethyst is inspired by Ruby, and gives you radical simplicity while taking care of all the necessary complexity under the hood:
+- Guardrails for accuracy
 - Parallel processing
-- Multi-agents, guardrails for accuracy
-- State management for reliability and large contexts
+- Executing large business workflows reliably
-- Auto scaling for enterprise-level availability
+- Auto-scaling for high availability

-Amethyst is inspired by the principles of Ruby and uses convention-over-configuration choices in many places to keep the developer experience simple.

 ### Amethyst Language

 [See the full spec.](https://github.com/faskai/amethyst/blob/main/docs/amethyst-syntax.md)

-Amethyst lets you write in three levels:

-* **ACL (Casual)** – free-flowing chat with no grammar rules.
-* **ASL (Semi-formal)** – slightly structured, reads like natural English.
-Use this to instruct agents.
-* **AFL (Formal)** – fully structured and precise.
-Used for fast programming.

 #### Example: day planner